albx/KITT.Web.ReCaptcha/src/KITT.Web.ReCaptcha.Blazor/README.md

 ## Samples

-In the [samples](https://github.com/albx/KITT.Web.ReCaptcha/tree/main/samples) folder you can find both Blazor WebAssembly and Blazor Server samples.
+In the [samples](https://github.com/albx/KITT.Web.ReCaptcha/tree/main/samples) folder you can find samples both for reCaptcha v2 and reCaptcha v3 using the new Blazor Web App template.

 The site key used in this samples is only for testing purpose.